calebsjames/theRiggingLoft/README.md

 ## Testing
 1. From the landing page, create a new user account and log in.
 2. No information will be available to you as all data is user-specific.
-3. Navigate to customers and click the "New Customer" button.
+3. Navigate to "customers" page and click the "New Customer" button.
 4. Follow the prompts to create a new customer and their equipment.
 5. After creating the new customer and equipment, you will be prompted to begin a new inspection on that equipment for that customer.
 6. Upon saving the inspection, you will be brought back to the home page that displays all your previous work.